rishad7/rishad/README.md

 # rishad
 it is for studying.
-It is for commit testing
+It is for commit testing. again